anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: With age comes wisdom and a high sex drive.
-And the wisdom to enjoy it.
+Quote: By living deeply in the present moment we can understand the past better and we can prepare for a better future.

-By: Amber Valletta
+By: Thích Nhất Hạnh